au2mator/AD-Remove-User-from-Group/README.md

 au2mator - Self Service Portal is providing a Frontend to trigger your Microsoft Automation Engines like

-- System Center Orchestrator
+- <a href="https://www.au2mator.com/orchestrator" target="_blank">System Center Orchestrator</a>
+- <a href="https://www.au2mator.com/AzureAutomation" target="_blank">Azure Automation</a>
+- <a href="https://www.au2mator.com/Powershell" target="_blank">Powershell</a>
 - System Center SMA
-- Azure Automation
-- Powershell

-This Script can be used to remove a User from Group
+This Script can be used to remove a User from Group!

+Get more Ideas for Active Directory Self Service: https://au2mator.com/Active-Directory/

 # Getting Started